StephanWagner/svgMap/README.md

 # svgMap

-svgMap is a JavaScript library that lets you easily create an interactable world map comparing dustomizable data for each country.
+svgMap is a JavaScript library that lets you easily create an interactable world map comparing customizable data for each country.

 https://stephanwagner.me/